SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/windows-legacy-pci-compliance.md

 ## Collecting Logs

-This page provides instructions for configuring log collection for the PCI Compliance for Windows Legacy App.
+This section provides instructions for configuring log collection for the PCI Compliance for Windows Legacy App.

 ### Log Types